winston0410/freedom-editor/README.md

 ## Background

-### What problem does Freedom Editor try to solve?
+### What problems does Freedom Editor try to solve?

 [Gutenberg editor from Wordpress](https://wordpress.org/gutenberg/) has proven the potential of block editor and its advantages over traditional Rich Text Editor like TinyMCE.
 I really enjoy using it to predefine a specific block layout for users.